Dichill/HadesArduino/README.md

 <img src="">

 ## HadesArduino
-* Hades Arduino offers Attendance System, Checking System, and Whitelist System for RFID Projects.
+* Hades Arduino has these features available
+** Attendance System
+** Checking System
+** Whitelist System
   It has the capability to do anything with RFID whether it be for Hotel Management, For Attendance, so on or so forth.
 ## Documentation
 Check out these pictures and see for yourself!